department-of-veterans-affairs/next-build/READMEs/testing.md

         expect(accessibilityScanResults.violations).toEqual([])
     ```

-- A full site scan of all urls known to next-build (generated in the sitemap) using Playwright: `yarn test:playwright:a11y`
+- A full site scan of all urls known to next-build (generated in the sitemap) using Playwright:

+### Full Site Scan

-The full scan will run daily in CI using GitHub Actions and multiple runners.
+The full scan will run daily in CI using a GitHub Workflow and multiple

-###
+runners, but you can also run it locally for testing and debugging purposes.

+- Workflow file: `.github/workflows/a11y.yml`
+- Yarn command: `yarn test:playwright:a11y`

+#### Setup

+We designed the scan to run against the production va.gov/sitemap.xml to
+ensure accessibility issues facing actual users are caught.
+Testing locally
+and in lower environments is great, but to get the most bang for your buck,
+running it on the actual output ensures that any fixes carry through to
+production.

+You don't have to build a site locally, but if you want to test against a
+fresh next-build instancecan
-You can run it manually after generating the sitemap with a few steps:
+run it manually after
+generating the sitemap
+with a few steps:

 1. `yarn export` to generate the static pages for the site
 2. `yarn build:sitemap` to generate the sitemap for pages from step 1.
 3. `yarn export:serve` to host the static pages locally

 4. `yarn test:playwright:a11y` to run the scan.
 This runs `playwright/tests/a11y.spec.js` which loops over the sitemap and tests each page individually using `@axe-core/playwright`.